sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

-Step 4 : Create a Workflow
+Step 4 : Create Workflow
 ------------

-In this step You can create a new Workflow.

-It would take the transaction dataset, clean it and then join it with other dimensional datasets.

-It would finally save the results into CSV files.

-The steps involved in creating a workflow are:
+After you have created the datasets you want to process, you can start to build a workflow to process it.

+A typical workflow will take one or more dataset, clean them and join them to created an enrighed dataset.
+After the enriched dataset is created, the workflow can perform steps to build machine learning models.

+At at highlevel,creating a workflow involves the following steps:

 - *Go to Application Page where you want to create the workflow*
 - *Go to Workflow Listings Page*
 - *Click on Create New Workflow to go to the Workflow Designer Page*
-- *Click on the nodes on the LHS to create them in the Workflow Canvas*
+- *Click on the processors on the left hand side pane to create them in the Workflow Canvas*
-- *Connect the nodes with Links*
+- *Connect the processors to route data from one processor to another*
-- *Name the workflow and Save it*
+- *Name the workflow and save it*

 Go to Application Page
 =======================